 Hong Kong to Mumbai

-While we’re massive fans of the ANA Round The World option, sometimes sticking with Star Alliance won’t fit your travel needs.
+While we’re massive fans of the ANA Round The World option for funky trips, sometimes sticking with Star Alliance won’t fit your travel needs.
 So, if you’re piecing together an around the world trip, take a look at Asia Miles.
 You can book a business class ticket from Hong Kong to Mumbai (or Delhi) for 25,000 Asia Miles.

 Fifth Freedom Flights + Stopover = More Fun

-This is one of our favorite ways to redeem Citi ThankYou Points.
+Fifth freedom flights on Cathay Pacific are one of GSTP’s favorite ways to redeem Citi ThankYou Points.

 Now, if we jump back to the idea of using Asia Miles to fly to Japan and South Korea, here’s a really fun fifth freedom option.
 Rather than just book a non-stop from Hong Kong to Japan, why not stopover in Taipei on the way.
 Either way, you need 25,000 Asia Miles for a one-way business class ticket but you get to visit two great cities this way.